NickMcConnell/AngbandPlus/O-readme.txt

 === General Info ===

-This is the readme file for Oangband 0.5.0 (October 3, 2000)
+This is the readme file for Oangband 0.5.1 (April 2, 2000)

-     Oangband is a variant of Angband, created to experiment with changes in melee algorithms, spells, items, monsters, a substantial reduction in both HPs and damage, and whatever else might both catch Leon Marrick's fancy and be practicable for him to code.
+     Oangband is a variant of Angband, created to experiment with changes in melee algorithms, monster AI, spells, items, a substantial reduction in both HPs and damage, and whatever else might both catch the maintainer's fancy and be practicable for him to code.
 Appropriately, it is called Opinion-Angband, or Oangband for short.

      On-line help exists for all significant changes made, so make certain you have a look through at least some of the new help documents available through the "?" command.
-In addition, the file containing the complete list of changes from version 0.4.1 to 0.5.0 can be found in the lib/files directory.
+In addition, the file containing the complete list of changes from version 0.5.0 to 0.5.1 can be found in the lib/files directory.

      Oangband is based on Angband 2.8.3.
 I hope you will join me in a